♫ Listening to: Disconnected by Shy Child ♫

 - organic coconut oil or organic vegan butter or margarine (for coating the pan)

 Make the shortcrust pastry dough up to 3 days ahead of time, wrap well, and chill it in the fridge.

 Coat the inside of 12 cubbies of a cupcake pan with vegan butter or coconut oil.
 (If you don’t have either of these, you can use any vegetable or olive oil.)

 Sift flour over the entire cupcake pan.

 Process 2 cups all-purpose flour, ⅔ cup vegan butter and/or spectrum sustainable organic palm shortening , ¼ teaspoon salt, and 2 tablespoons powdered sugar using a food processor fitted with the S blade.

-Wrap half of the dough in cling wrap and chill until you’re ready to use it.
+Wrap half of the pastry dough in cling wrap and chill until you’re ready to use it.

 Cut out as many heart shapes as you can using a heart-shaped cookie cutter and leaving as little space as possible between each cut out.
 I used the third size from the smallest in this heart-shaped cookie cutter set.

-Chill the cupcake pan in the refrigerator while you roll the rest of the dough and repeat the same steps, until all of your cubbies have pie crusts.
+Chill the cupcake pan in the refrigerator while you roll the rest of the pastry dough and repeat the same steps, until all of your tart cubbies have a pie crust.

-Chill the cupcake pan in the refrigerator again while you prepare the apples.
+Chill the cupcake pan filled with tart crusts in the refrigerator again while you prepare the apples.